micmejia/bible-dump/NKJV/Numbers/Num 35.md

 Or _if_ he strikes him with a wooden hand weapon, by which one could die, and he does die, he _is_ a murderer; the murderer shall surely be put to death.

 ###### 19
-The[^a] avenger of blood himself shall put the murderer to death; when he meets him, he shall put him to death.
+The avenger of blood himself shall put the murderer to death; when he meets him, he shall put him to death.

 ###### 20
 If he pushes him out of hatred or, while lying in wait, hurls something at him so that he dies,